 The lowest pressure at which apneic episodes are reduced to an acceptable frequency and duration.

-96. What is the most common problem with the actual CPAP apparatus?
+96. What is the most common problem with an actual CPAP apparatus?

 The inability to reach or maintain the set pressure.